 - The carapace weapon mounts of the Lucius pattern Warlord Titan are limited to a forward facing position.
 This isnt much of a disadvantage for the Warlord as the highly warlike nature of the war machine means that it will always be found advancing straight at the enemy.

-- Handicapped Badass: A Titan's Mind Impulse Unit requires the Princeps' nervous system to undergo extensive augmetic modification for the interface, which sometimes leaves him unable to physically function outside of his Titan without life support mechanisms.
-For example, in Graham McNeill's Forges Of Mars trilogy, the Princeps of the Warlord Titan Lupa Capitialana is blind, limbless, has a distended skull, and has to live in a fluid-filled tank.
+- Handicapped Badass: A Princeps that chooses the amniotic internment method for connecting to their Titan is rendered unable to physically function outside of his Titan without life support mechanisms.
+For example, in Graham McNeill's Forges of Mars trilogy, the Princeps of the Warlord Titan Lupa Capitialana is blind, limbless, has a distended skull, and has to live in a fluid-filled tank.

 - Humongous Mecha: Ranging in size from the relatively modest Warhound-class titans at 14 meters or so to the colossal Emperor-class titans, which are essentially fortified cathedrals on legs, at least 100 or so meters tall (accounts contradict each other; some older fluff claims their height goes all the way up to 2 km).
 A few models, such as the Castigator-class from the Dark Age of Technology, were much bigger and much more powerful.